Stop Warped Pegboards: Perler Bead Tape Method 9 Recently updated !

 In this tutorial, I use plain old 1 inch masking tape that I purchased at the Dollar Tree.
 Blue painters tape also works well.
 The key is that both of those tapes aren’t super sticky, so they will peel off your Perler Bead project easily once one side is fused.

 For larger projects, I would recommend using a 2 inch tape.
-The 2 inch tape works better for larger projects because you need to use less of it.
+The 2 inch tape (affiliate link) works better for larger projects because you need to use less of it.

 How to do the Perler Bead masking tape method